ch-stark/blog1506/acm/README2.md

 ## Conclusion

-In this blog and the previous blog we have shown how various tools from the RHACM toolbox can be used to build a non-trivial solution based on an open hybrid cloud architecture.
-The benefits of doing so include higher levels of availability and scalability, and independence from cloud vendors APIs.
+In this blog and the previous one we have shown how the various tools from within the RHACM toolbox can be used together to realize an open hybrid cloud architecture.
+The benefits of doing so include higher levels of availability and scalability, and to minimize dependence on cloud vendors APIs.
+Combining the open hybrid cloud architecture with a flexible mulit-tenancy operating model that caters to the often complex and evolving needs of an adaptive enterprise is key to a sucessful implemention.